 We can’t understand where we are going until we understand where we have been.
-I am going to attempt to give a short history of the dance between the arts and Christianity (with pictures).
+In this article I am going to attempt to give a short history of the dance between the arts and Christianity (with pictures).
 If you are a serious student of Church history or art history, forgive me.

 In Exodus God gave Moses the Ten Commandments, and forbade the construction of “graven images.”
 For many Protestants, especially those from the Reformed tradition, this is the beginning and end of the discussion.
 In actuality, the story is more complex.
-Moses was also instructed to ordain two artists who created a whole series of visual images to decorate the Tabernacle–cherubim, angels, doves, trees, and fruit.
+Moses was also instructed to ordain an artist and his assistant to create a whole series of visual images to decorate the Tabernacle–cherubim, angels, doves, trees, and fruit.
 Moses was also later directed to create a “brazen serpent” that was used to miraculously heal those who suffered from snake bite.
 The tension becomes more clear when Hezekiah destroys the serpent hundreds of years later because it was being venerated as an idol.
 And to further complicate things, Jesus would identify himself with the serpent in John chapter 3.

 This happened in the about 225.
 We know because the oldest church building that has been located is decorated with frescoes.
 These depict biblical scenes, and seem to owe a debt to the style of painting in Synagogues of the same time period.
 This church, called Dura-Europa has scenes of the women at the Empty Tomb, Jesus walking on the water, and scenes of various events from the gospels.
-It is clear that in some ways these pictures are early of examples of a common theme throughout Christian art: Pictures become essential tools for telling the Bible stories to illiterate people.
+It is clear that in some ways these pictures are early examples of a common theme throughout Christian art: Pictures become essential tools for telling the Bible stories to illiterate people.
 From the beginning, art is about story.

 Of course, things change a bit when Rome adopts Christianity.
 Both money and property flow into the church, and along with this we begin to see a serious Christian artistic language develop.
 Pictures not only tell the story, but they begin to become the focus of devotion.
 The subject matter is first focused on images of Jesus and Mary.
 Soon images of important saints join the ranks of icons.
 These images fill the interior of churches and also get put on wooden panels for personal and portable devotion.

-It is about this time that cross first appears as a motif in Christian art.
+It is about this time that the cross first appears as a motif in Christian art.
 Before the late Roman period crucifixion was still practiced.
 Because crosses were a real part of life, and because Christians were a persecuted minority the cross was avoided.
-Once Roman abolishes crucifixion and adopts Christianity, the cross begins to emerge as a motif, and eventually the symbol of the entire faith.
+Once Rome abolished crucifixion and adopted Christianity, the cross begins to emerge as a motif, and eventually the symbol of the entire faith.

 After the fall of Rome and the beginning of the European dark ages, art begins to play an even greater role as a communication tool.
 In places where few can read, and fewer understand Latin, the images decorating churches and manuscripts become essential.